 After an event is over, you add it to your archive, but do you continue promoting it?
 Chances are you just start to promote the next one to try to boost live attendance, yes?
-Use a mixture of social media, your website, search engine marketing, online ads, emails, and other verticals to get the word out about your webinar, but just because the event is over doesn’t mean you have to stop promoting it.
+Use a mixture of social media, your website, search engine marketing, pay per click advertising, emails, and other verticals to get the word out about your webinar, but just because the event is over doesn’t mean you have to stop promoting it.
 Just make sure you’re staggering your promotions of new vs. old content to avoid over-saturating and that you have adequate campaign tracking in place so you can monitor performance.

 Use your live content to promote your on-demand content.
 During live webinars, provide the link to your repository where all your on-demand content is located.
 Ask your speakers to promote the on-demand content they are part of.
 Create links between live and on-demand content.

 Syndicate your on-demand content by sharing it on YouTube, LinkedIn, Twitter, and other networks.

 Webinars are a popular content marketing tool, with 60% of marketers using them as a tool for connecting with potential customers and building relationships.
 Webinars can help you generate quality leads, increase brand awareness and understanding of your products and services by up to 74%, so there’s no reason not to consider adding them to your overall digital content marketing strategy.
 When you consider this and they fact that a webinar can also help you show your expertise and authority in your niche, they are a win-win… if you plan correctly.